 Just like it was with Thomas Cook, which ceased operations on 23rd September, 2019.

 What to do if your airline goes bankrupt?

-If your airline has gone bankrupt before your holiday, you have two options.
+If an airline goes bankrupt before your holiday, you have two options.

 You can cancel your holiday.
 Or buy a new flight.

 If you have purchased a travel insurance, you can buy a new ticket and make a claim with your insurance company.
 Most likely you will be reimbursed for your initial expenses.
 So you can still go on a holiday without losing much money due to flight cancellation.